 Members with preserved benefits may be able to take their benefits early, with the Trustee's agreement.
 Early payment will normally be subject to Cost Neutral Early Retirement Factors (CNERFs) set out in column B and C (depending on NRA).
-These columns also apply to members who leave pensionable service but continue working.
 However the Trustee has the discretion to agree to a higher early retirement pension by applying the Schedule 8 factors.